 3|4|8-MOD:00412, 3|4|8-MOD:00412 Three possible positions for two phosphorylation sites

 {Parameter} is optional.
-It MAY be used to report a quantity e.g. a probability score associated with the modification or location.
+It MAY be used to report a numerical value e.g. a probability score associated with the modification or location.

 Reporting the first two possible sites for the phosphorylation with given probability score